 - 1. Daily and weekly observations for any leakages - 2.
 Maintain a record of all abstracted volumes and report to DWA / MAWLR as per permit conditions. - 3.
 Install water flow meters if required. - 4.
 Maintain a monthly water balance. - 5.
 Submit quarterly water quality tests for water and monitoring boreholes, effluent discharge points and any surface water bodies. - 6.
-Monitor the integrity of the weir / dam wall in accord with the frequency laid down by engineers who designed the structures. - 7.
-The monitoring network should include upgradient and downgradient boreholes in both the primary and secondary aquifers, and boreholes proximal to the TSF.
-This will aid in understanding the connectivity between the two aquifers and monitor potential contamination plumes emanating from the TSF. - 8.
-Assess potential mixing of different quality groundwaters.
-Confidence in the location, vertical extent, and hydraulic properties of the Zebrafontein Valley Fault must be improved through exploration and monitoring to avoid unexpected high mine inflows and increased risk.
+The monitoring network should include upgradient and downgradient boreholes in both the primary and secondary aquifers, and boreholes proximal to the WRD and heap leach pad.
+This will aid in understanding the connectivity between the two aquifers and monitor potential contamination plumes emanating from these structures.